Seattle Restaurants (and Bars) with Covered, Heated, and Tented Patios

 Pasta, wine, and covered seating await at Heavy Restaurant Group’s Italian spot on Stone Way.

 Perhaps the only thing more impressive than Fremont’s beer is the logistics of its covered beer garden.
 Check the website for details on the waitlist, hours, and party size.

-At the rear of this charming modern Indian restaurant (formerly Pomerol) is an equally charming enclosed patio, warm with heaters and scattered with cushions.
+Preeti Agarwal's charming modern Indian restaurant offers an equally charming enclosed patio, warm with overhead heaters and scattered with cushions.

 Heavy’s taco-focused hangout sports three light-strung tents with heaters overhead and clear sides.

 A big carport-style tent keeps you dry as you hang by the firepit.
 (The Eastlake location has a similar setup.)

 The massive gravel patio at Marcus Lalario’s Italian restaurant now has a massive (and surprisingly attractive) tent to match.
-Not to mention a dynamite new menu courtesy of Jason Stratton.
+Not to mention a dynamite menu courtesy of Jason Stratton.

 A roomy tent with lights and heaters offers shelter for the menu of chowder and expertly sourced seafood.

 While the patio is narrow (as is the roof) these seats are heated, making for an optimal hangout on dry nights for margaritas and inventive Mexican food.

-Downtown Kirkland’s new-ish brasserie has set up sturdy, light-strung tents; reserve outdoor seating on OpenTable.
+The brasserie in downtown Kirkland set up sturdy, light-strung tents; reserve outdoor seating on OpenTable.

-The Heathman’s covered breezeway has heaters, ample charm, wood-fired pizza, and a popular brunch.
+The Heathman’s covered breezeway has heaters, ample charm, stone-fired pizza, and a popular brunch.

 French fare on this patio comes with string lights, heaters, a roof, and that waterfront view.

 A roomy covered area has plenty of outdoor heaters and serves lunch and dinner seven days a week (plus weekend breakfast).
 The surrounding hedges give Bluwater’s outdoor area a sort of garden vibe.

 The lake-facing stalwart has tricked out its outdoor dining with tents and heaters.

 Leschi’s most versatile hangout has a tented streatery along Lake Washington Boulevard that's open from lunch through happy hour into dinner.